The Go-Live Milestone

 - A risk point – making the new technology live could turn risks into issues

-Risks are around how the technology works, but also the organisational and cultural factors associated with the change.
-Improve your risk management by preparing the ground well with the guidance that I’ve offered throughout each stage of the technology journey.
+Risks occur around how the technology works, but also in the organisational and cultural factors associated with the change.
+Improve your risk management by preparing the ground well with the guidance that I’ve offered throughout each stage of the technological journey.

 For example, notice in the advice that follows how:

 - The right preparation of data (part 4) impacts first impressions and support load